Uanela/arkos/packages/docs/docs/api-reference/catch-async-function.md

 sidebar_position: 4
 ---

-# The `catchAsync` Function
+# Catch Async Function

-`catchAsync` is a utility function in the **Arkos** that wraps asynchronous request handlers and middleware to automatically catch errors and forward them to Express's error handling mechanism.
+The `catchAsync` function is a utility function in the **Arkos** that wraps asynchronous request handlers and middleware to automatically catch errors and forward them to Express's error handling mechanism.
 This eliminates the need for repetitive try-catch blocks in every route handler, creating cleaner code and ensuring consistent error handling.

 :::tip
 You can use the function even to catch non async errors by simply letting the function throw it.